marvinstuart/switchrelay/README.md

 Setup
 -------------
+HardareWare Required

-Arduino Uno
+* Arduino Uno

-Arduino Ethernet
+* Arduino Ethernet shield

-4 channel relay (four)
+* 4 channel relay

 This application will run on a Arduino with a WizArd compatible ethernet shield.
 The Arduino will server up a jQuery enhanced website using webduino for switching on and off relays